 where θ is the angle of arrival of the radio wave at the Earth’s surface.

-A comparison of these masks with that from Annex 2 of Resolution 155 (WRC-15) is shown in Figure 1.
+A comparison of these masks with that from the “Example provided by WRC-15” in Annex 2 of Resolution 155 (Rev.WRC-19) is shown in Figure 1.

 The impact of multiple UAS/CNPC need to be taken into account.